-This is a very central site where you can find an overview over preparedness for all hazards (with the topics preparation and planning, surveillance, training and education, coping with a disaster, clinicians, healthcare facilities, labs, research) as well as how to deal with specific hazards.
-The last point links to hazards as bioterrorism, mass casualties, chemical emergencies, natural disasters and severe weather, radiation emergencies, recent outbreaks and incidents.
-All links again have lots of sub-topics, with quite useful fact-sheets, information, how-to-do for professionals as well as for survivors (target group).
+This is a very central site where you can find an overview of preparedness for all hazards (with the preparation and planning of the topics, surveillance, training and education, coping with a disaster, clinicians, healthcare facilities, labs, and research) as well as how to deal with specific hazards.
+The last point links to hazards such as bioterrorism, mass casualties, chemical emergencies, natural disasters and severe weather, radiation emergencies, and recent outbreaks and incidents.
+All links again have lots of sub-topics, with quite useful fact-sheets, information, and how-to-do for professionals as well as for survivors (target group).

 The Sphere Project

 The Sphere Project provides “humanitarian charter and minimum standards in disaster response”.
 This is a great international collaboration where hundreds of national and international NGOs, UN agencies, academic institutions as well as individuals came together some years ago with the ambition to define international standards when coping with disaster, the collaboration resulting in a handbook for humanitarian responders.

 Disaster Mental Health – Trauma Information Pages